Modern portfolio theory: Criticisms

 Contrarian investors and value investors typically do not subscribe to Modern Portfolio Theory.
 One objection is that the MPT relies on the efficient-market hypothesis and uses fluctuations in share price as a substitute for risk.
-Sir John Templeton believed in diversification as a concept, but also felt the theoretical foundations of MPT were questionable, and concluded (as described by a biographer): "the notion that building portfolios on the basis of unreliable and irrelevant statistical inputs, such as historical volatility, was doomed to failure.”
+Sir John Templeton believed in diversification as a concept, but also felt the theoretical foundations of MPT were questionable, and concluded (as described by a biographer): "the notion that building portfolios on the basis of unreliable and irrelevant statistical inputs, such as historical volatility, was doomed to failure."

 A few studies have argued that "naive diversification", splitting capital equally among available investment options, might have advantages over MPT in some situations.

+When applied to certain universes of assets, the Markowitz model has been identified by academics to be inadequate due to its susceptibility to model instability which may arise, for example, among a universe of highly correlated assets.

 Extensions

 Since MPT's introduction in 1952, many attempts have been made to improve the model, especially by using more realistic assumptions.

 Post-modern portfolio theory extends MPT by adopting non-normally distributed, asymmetric, and fat-tailed measures of risk.
 This helps with some of these problems, but not others.

 Black–Litterman model optimization is an extension of unconstrained Markowitz optimization that incorporates relative and absolute 'views' on inputs of risk and returns from.

+The model is also extended by assuming that expected returns are uncertain, and the correlation matrix in this case can differ from the correlation matrix between returns.